 - 1/4 teaspoon allspice

 - 1/4 teaspoon salt

-- 2 sheets of Pepperidge Farm Puff Pastry cut into 8 squares
+- 2 sheets Puff Pastry cut into 8 inch squares

-Defrost the puff pastry according to package directions.
+- Defrost the puff pastry according to package directions.
 Cut puff pastry into 8 squares.
-Spoon 1 heaping tablespoon of cooked apples onto one side of each on of the squares.
-Brush water on the edge of each on of the squares and fold the squares over on each other.
+Spoon 1 heaping tablespoon of cooked apples onto one side of each one of the squares.
+Brush water on the edge of each one of the squares and fold the squares over on each other.
 Use a fork to crimp the edges together.

 - Add enough oil to your cooking utensil to cover the bottom 3 inches.
 Heat oil until 350 degrees.
 The oil will be ready when you drop a small piece of dough in the oil and it cooks rapidly.
 Cook pies 2 at a time, for about 1 minute on each side.
 Remove when both sides are golden brown.
 When pies are removed from hot oil place pies on a wire rack to drain excess oil.
 If you want to keep the pies warm hold in a 200-degree oven until you are ready to serve.